DEMOLITION DERBY

 NO WELDING unless stated in rules.

 Driver’s door may be wired, chained or welded solid, vertical seams only.
-A steel driver’s door skin will be allowed, or you may use a steel plate ¼” thick not to exceed 6” past door seam bolted on securely.
+A steel driver’s door Plate is recommended , or you may use a steel plate ¼” thick not to exceed 6” past door seam bolted on securely.
 Door plate is mandatory and must be at least 3" past each door seam and between 10"-16" wide, unless you have a cage.
 All other doors may be chained or wired in 2 spots per seam only or 2-3"x3" plates on vertical seam only.
 May wire 1 spot per window on top of doors.
 Roof signs are strongly recommended.

 One spot only, per door, may be wired or chained around frame 3 wraps max.
 No wire to frame from the cage or roof!!!
 A 2-door car can wrap at the front of the door and back of the door.